xR0am/pr-conflict-resolver/README.md

 The script provides detailed progress information during execution:
 - Shows which operations are being performed
 - Reports conflict detection and resolution progress
-- Indicates which develop branch is being used
+- Indicates which target branch is being used
 - Displays clear error messages if something goes wrong

 ### Conflict Resolution Modes